 Finally, the location of the heating element can make a huge difference in how easy it is to clean an electric kettle.
 An immersed element will cause limescale to quickly build up inside the unit and require to clean the unit often.
 A hidden or concealed heating element avoids that problem.

-Groom+Style’s Best Electric Kettle Comparison Table
+Your House Garden’s Best Electric Kettle Comparison Table

 Use the comparison table to help you identify if there is a specific electric kettle that interests you, and identify the key differences.
 You can then choose to: